Boise State vs. Nevada NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Boise State and its opponents have scored at least 56.5 points only two times this year.
+- Boise State has combined with its opponents to score more than 57 points just twice this year.

-- Nevada's games have gone over 56.5 points in just one opportunity this season.
+- Nevada's games have gone over 57 points in only one opportunity this season.

-- The combined points per game average of the two teams, 62.3, is 5.8 points above Saturday's over/under.
+- The two teams combine to average 62.3 points per game, 5.3 more than the total in this contest.

 Boise State Stats and Trends

-- This season, the Broncos have won ATS in each of their two games as a favorite of 6.5 points or more.
+- This season, the Broncos have won against the spread in each of their two games as a favorite of 6.5 points or more.

-- Boise State's games this year have hit the over one time in four opportunities (25%).
+- Boise State's games this year have hit the over on one of four set point totals (25%).

-- Boise State is 3-0 against the spread and 2-1 overall this season when the team notches more than 21.7 points.
+- When Boise State records more than 21.7 points, it is 3-0 against the spread and 2-1 overall.

-- When Boise State totals more than 337.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Boise State piles up more than 337.0 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Broncos have turned the ball over five times this season, two more turnovers than the Wolf Pack have forced (3).
+- This year, the Broncos have turned the ball over five times, two more than the Wolf Pack's takeaways (3).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.